-Many years ago, a nurse I worked with Michelle brought in these cookies to work to pass out.
-I of course accepted (who passes up free cookies?) and took a bite… and died right there in my scrubs at my desk.
-They are really REALLLLY good cookies.
+Many years ago, a nurse I worked with Michelle brought these cookies in to share.
+I of course accepted (who passes up free cookies?) and took a bite and then died right there in my scrubs at my desk.
+These are really REALLLLY good cookies.
 They are soft and chewy, with crispy candy-like edges!

 These oatmeal chocolate chip toffee cookies have so much going on in them you won’t know which ingredient is your favorite.
-Will it be the chocolate?
+Will it be the chocolate chips?
 The toffee bits?
-Oatmeal?
+Oatmeal (probably not)?
 Or will it be the love-to-hate ingredient coconut?

 To Make These Oatmeal Chocolate Chip Toffee Cookies You Will Need:

 - unbleached all-purpose flour – The base for the cookie dough.

 - baking soda– Creates a gas while baking which helps the cookies rise.

 - cinnamon (ground) – Lends a distinct warm and woodsy flavor.